youngker/apparmor-wiki/AppArmorDelegation.md

 how is composition different from delegation
 - same as delegation when evaluating permission
-- doesn't dynamically track where the permission came from (delegation label is null)
+- doesn''t dynamically track where the permission came from (delegation label is null)
 - segments just drop based on exec, no check to see if it can be inherited?

 file inheritance